 General Transfer Policy

 Transfers are made within and between properties without regard to race, color, sexual orientation, gender identity, national origin, sex, religion, or familial status.
 Residents can be transferred to accommodate a disability.
-Transfers will be made in accordance with CCHA’s Transfer Procedure.
+Transfers will be made in accordance with HACC’s Transfer Procedure.
 24 CFR § 100.5

-Residents will not be transferred to a dwelling unit of equal size except to alleviate hardship of the resident or other undesirable conditions as determined by the CCHA.
+Residents will not be transferred to a dwelling unit of equal size except to alleviate hardship of the resident or other undesirable conditions as determined by the HACC.

 Residents will receive one offer of a transfer.
 Refusal of that offer without good cause will result in lease termination for mandatory transfers or the removal of the household from the transfer list for voluntary transfers.
 24 CFR § 1.4(2)(ii)